mbowcock/svn-py-hooks/README.md

 Subversion Python Hooks
 ======================

-### processCommit.py is used for pre-commit processing in windows
+### processCommit.py is used for post-commit processing in windows